ericmalekos/RNASeq-walkthough/README.md

 ### 1.3 Trimming and Adapter Removal

 Trimming low quality bases in Illumina reads is a common step in sequence alignment pipelines.
 However, modern aligners including STAR, BWA-MEM and HISAT2 (which we will use in the next section) perform "soft clipping" which eliminates the need for additional trimming.
-Using trimming tools in a way that is insensitive will likely reduce the mapping rate and can distort conclusions.
+Using trimming tools in a way that is insensitive will likely reduce the mapping rate and can distort results.
 What about adapter removal?
 The author of STAR suggests it could be useful when [aligning short reads](https://github.com/alexdobin/STAR/issues/455) and the author of BWA suggests it [should be done](https://sourceforge.net/p/bio-bwa/mailman/bio-bwa-help/thread/530E1378.3040008%40cam.ac.uk/)

 Good tools for adapter trimming are Trimmomatic, Cutadapt and NGmerge.
 Here I use NGmerge which determines the adapter sequences without user input which is nice.
 However, unlike the other two, it only works for paired-end reads.